2019 Kayak Bass Fishing ANGLR of the YEARKBF Members' AOY Program Details

 KBF’s goal for its AOY program is engagement and participation.
 We urge everyone to compete in each event for which he signs up, but that doesn’t always work out.
 They helped ensure their state(s) passed the minimum number threshold and contributed to the prize pot, so we want to recognize their contributions and reward every Member who registered, even if they were unable to compete.

-If I fish more than five TRAIL Series Tournaments, do my first 5 scores count or my top 5?
+If I fish more than three TRAIL Series Tournaments, do my first 3 scores count or my top 3?

-Fish as many TRAIL Series Tournaments as you wish, but only keep your top five scores.
+Fish as many TRAIL Series Tournaments as you wish, but only keep your top three scores.
 Events with lower scores will be culled, just like you cull shorter fish in a tournament.

-Are the monthly KBF State Challenges and Special Challenges in the same category this year?
+Are Challenge Points earned in monthly KBF State Challenges and Regional Challenges the same this year?

-Yes, the “Challenges” category includes both monthly State Challenges and the National Challenges.
-All KBF Challenges award a maximum of 300 Angler of the Year Points, so the most anyone could possibly earn in that category is 1,500 points.
-All Challenges have each have the same $21 Entry Fee and the same KBF-NC awards and cash prize structure.
+Yes,”Challenge Points” earned in monthly State Challenges or Regional Challenges count the same.
+All KBF Challenges award a maximum of 600 Angler of the Year Points, so the most anyone could possibly earn in three Challenges during the regular season is 1,800 Challenge Points.
+All State and Regional Challenges (bass) have each have the same $30 Entry Fee and the same KBF-NC awards and cash prize structure.
+(Redfish Challenge Series costs $50 to enter, but also awards 600 Redfish Challenge Points in best of three events leading up to the Redfish Challenge Series Championship.)

 How many Challenges can I fish, and how many will help my AOY Points score?